bergercookie/mastert_present/PITCHME.md

 ### Multi-hypothesis Map-matching

 - Used to find the relative transformation from the robot's frame to the neighbor's frame.
-If found the incoming measurements can be integrated in own map
+- If found, the incoming measurements can be integrated in own map
 - Code implementation is provided via the MRPT `maps::CGridmapAligner` class.